felipenmartins/Robotics-Simulation-Labs/Lab8/ReadMe.md

 [1] Lima, José, Felipe N. Martins, and Paulo Costa.
 "Teaching Practical Robotics During the COVID-19 Pandemic: A Case Study on Regular and Hardware-in-the-Loop Simulations."
 Iberian Robotics Conference.
 Cham: Springer International Publishing, 2022.
 Available at: [https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44](https://link.springer.com/chapter/10.1007/978-3-031-21065-5_44)

 ## Next Lab
-Program robots to play soccer as a team in the next lab!
+In the next lab you will learn how to use Dijkstra's algorithm to plan a path for the robot.

-Go to [BONUS](../SoccerSim/ReadMe.md) - Robot Soccer Challenge
+Go to [Lab 9](../Lab9/ReadMe.md) - Path planning with Dijkstra

 Back to [main page](../README.md).